foxbox-fernando-putallaz/coreml/README.md

 - Simply clone & build the app
 - Tap the image plus button on the Navigation bar
 - Select a pre-existing image from your library
-- Check what the model discovers about it
+- Check what the model discovers about it.
+- Also check the `Accuracy confidence` for each picture.